Blajszu/Darwin_World_Project/README.md

 ✔️ Average number of offspring per animal.

 > [!NOTE]
-> Logs are saved in the...
-TODO
+> Logs are saved in the **simulationStatistics** folder next to the application executable.
+> The folder will be automatically created when you first run the program.

 ---